1971 Pacific hurricane season

-The 1971 Pacific hurricane season began on May 15, 1971, in the east Pacific, and on June 1, 1971, in the central Pacific.
-It ended on November 30, 1971.
-These dates conventionally delimit the period of time when tropical cyclones form in the east Pacific Ocean.
+The 1971 Pacific hurricane season began on May 15, 1971 in the eastern Pacific (east of 140°W), and on June 1, 1971 in the Central Pacific (from 140°W to the International Date Line); both ended on November 30, 1971.
+These dates, adopted by convention, historically describe the period in each year when most tropical cyclogenesis occurs in these regions of the Pacific.
+It was the first year that continuous Weather satellite coverage existed over the entire Central Pacific.
+As such, this season is often viewed as the start year for modern reliable tropical cyclone data in the Pacific Ocean.

-The 1971 season was above average with 18 named storms.
-Twelve hurricanes formed, of which six became major hurricanes by reaching Category 3 or higher on the Saffir-Simpson Hurricane Scale.
-At the time, this was a record number of storms.
-This season had six landfalls (Agatha, Bridget, Katrina, Lily, Olivia and Priscilla), the highest number of landfalling Pacific tropical cyclones in one season.
+It was an above average Pacific hurricane season with 22 tropical cyclones forming, of which 18 became named storms.
+During the season, 12 storms became hurricanes, of which 6 became major hurricanes by reaching Category 3 or higher on the Saffir-Simpson Hurricane Scale.
+At the time, this was a single-season record number of storms.
+This season also had a record 6 systems make landfall: Agatha, Bridget, Katrina, Lily, Olivia and Priscilla.

 Systems

 Hurricane Agatha

 On May 21, an area of low pressure developed in the very warm waters south of Tehuantepec, Mexico.
 Later that day, satellite images showed increasing circulation and Tropical Storm Agatha developed shortly after.
 Agatha continued moving to the west-northwest parallel to the Mexican coastline and strengthened into a hurricane on May 22.
 A U.S. Air Force weather reconnaissance aircraft flew into Agatha and found an eye and strong bands.
 The next day, a reconnaissance plane found winds of 85 to 90 mph.
 On May 24, a ship reported winds of 100 mph.
 Agatha made landfall as a Category 2 hurricane on the Saffir-Simpson hurricane scale within 45 mi of Zihuatanejo, Mexico.

 The village of Playa Azul was hard hit by the storm.
 Up to half of the village's homes were destroyed, and much of the banana, mango, and coconut crops were destroyed.